p-argento/uni/DM2/DM2 Power Project.md

 Start with ts eda.
 Try approximations PAA and SAX.

+*ts*
 - `"pd-multiindex"` - a `pandas.DataFrame`, with row multi-index (instances, time), cols = variables
 - `"numpy3D"` - a 3D `np.ndarray`, with axis 0 = instances, axis 1 = variables, axis 2 = time points
+Decide to use numpy3d, I face less problems.

+I still need to handle.
+1. missing values (looks like there are none)
+2. duplicates (a lot)
+3. flat ts (maybe there are none)

+For

+*tabular*
+I created a tabular version of the time series using TSFreshFeatureExtractor.
+I got 777 variables.
+I need to better understand what they are and decide if it is worth to keep them all.
+Is 'efficient' the correct value for the parameter?
+Maybe with tree-based classifiers it is fine to keep them all, while with other distance-based I need to use dimensionality reduction techniques.

 ### REPORT